“Life is brutal, and yet we are resilient.

 But it is our human instinct to recover, to rise again, to blossom from the mud, to make medicine of what has broken us.”

-Facing the endless horrors alive on our planet at this time—human trafficking, the devastating effects of global warming, political turmoil and wars of insanity, children shooting other children, it’s hard not to confess what a potentially disastrous time we are alive in.
-We cannot help but tremble: Is a nuclear catastrophe waiting around the bend, or a complete loss of our democracy?
+Facing the endless horrors alive on our planet at this time—human trafficking, the devastating effects of global warming, political turmoil and wars of insanity, and now this global pandemic, it’s hard not to confess how much uncertainty we are facing as a species at this time.

-Alongside this global house of horrors, many of us live with deep personal stress, uncertainty, and insecurity—wondering how we are ever to manage our physical health, or make a sustainable living, or fully provide for our young and keep them safe.
+Alongside this global house of horrors, many of us live with deep personal stress and insecurity—wondering how we are ever to manage our physical health, or make a sustainable living, or fully provide for our young and keep them safe.

 How do we come to terms with the traumas of our past?
 How do we reckon with unbearable loss?
 How do we atone with the most grueling parts of our humanness —when anxiety, rage, exhaustion or loneliness push us beyond our capacity?

 Collectively and individually, many of us are hungry and aching for fresh solutions.
 It’s undeniably clear that the world needs us all to wake up NOW; to each realize the deepest truth of love within us, and to somehow stretch to bring through our unique gifts—even with all that’s arising.
 Especially with all that’s arising.

-We know we need to discover how to meet the challenging demands of our lives in a good way; in a way that allows us to be fully available to each new moment.
+We know we need to discover how to meet the challenging demands life in a good way; in a way that allows us to be fully available to each new moment.
 And yet often this very pressure to “awaken” and “show up” and “contribute value to our world” only intensifies our angst.

 My approach includes direct self-inquiry and catalytic truth-telling, alongside wholehearted presence and compassionate mirroring to address the dynamic complexity of these common issues.